Handan Kurğa: Ataşehir Belediyespor

 In August 2017 she transferred to her former club Ataşehir Belediyespor.
 At the end of the 2016–17 season, she enjoyed her team's league champion title.

 ALG Spor

 In the beginning of the 2018-19 First league season's second half, Kurğa joined the recently promoted Gaziantep-based club ALG Spor.
 Her team finished the season equal on points with the league leader.
 They lost the play-off match, and became runners-up.

 Konak Belediyespor

 In the 2019-20 Turkish Women's First Football League season, she transferred to her former club Konak Belediyespor.

 Galatasaray

 On 10 August 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.

+She signed a new 1-year contract with Galatasaray on July 31, 2025.

 International career

-Handan Kurğa became international with the Turkey girls' U-17 team in 2008.
+Kurğa became international with the Turkey girls' U-17 team in 2008.
 She was twice part of the Turkey women's U-19 team.

-She debuted in the Turkey women's national football team in the 2019 FIFA Women's World Cup qualification – UEFA preliminary round match against Luxembourg on 8 April 2017.
+She debuted in the Turkey senior national team in the 2019 FIFA Women's World Cup qualification – UEFA preliminary round match against Luxembourg on 8 April 2017.